Blake Shelton joins drive to help feed out-of-work musicians

 For more than a year now, the state of America’s live music industry has been a grim one.

 The COVID-19 pandemic threw hundreds of thousands of musicians, roadies and other touring industry professionals out of work, according to the Country Music Association.
-In Nashville alone, the industry’s unemployed number around 50,000.
+In Tennessee alone, the industry’s unemployed number around 50,000.

 Compounding the problem, the jobs in restaurants and other hospitality businesses that have long sustained out-of-work entertainers were drastically slashed, too.